cellvia/foldify/README.md

 typeof curried3.mathFunc // undefined

 curried3()
-//cannot curry or evaluate further
+//currying or evaluating further will continue to produce `undefined`
 ```